succinctlabs/op-succinct/book/fault_proofs/proposer.md

 | Web3 wallet | Sign transactions using an external web3 signer service |
 | Google HSM | Sign transactions using Google Cloud Hardware Security Module |

-Depending of the one you choose, you must provide the corresponding environment variables:
+Depending on the one you choose, you must provide the corresponding environment variables:

 #### Local wallet